Apr 5, 2021

-This site provides students, parents, and the regional community with useful information on the GVSU undergraduate anthropology major and minor programs.
 Anthropology is the study of humans.
-The sub-fields within anthropology are Archaeology, Cultural Anthropology, Biological Anthropology, Linguistics and Applied anthropology.
+The sub-fields within anthropology are Archaeology, Cultural Anthropology, Biological Anthropology, and Linguistics.
 Anthropology as a discipline teaches/promotes:

 - holism - the concept that all aspects of human behavior are interrelated and important in understanding what it means to be human,

 - cross-cultural analyses - to understand the wide range of diversity in human behavior in order to eliminate prejudice and bias,